 This initial process created over 195,752 initial name pairings, which we reviewed manually.
 We rejected pairs when corresponding ingredient names were not, in fact, the same compound.
 For many pairings we conducted a detailed review of the validity of the match between an ingredient and a hazard category, storing data on hazards that apply only to a particular route of exposure, for instance, for use in the hazard scores we developed for ingredients.

 Introduction.
-Skin Deep relies on a dual rating system to inform consumers about product safety:
+Skin Deep relies on a dual rating system to inform consumers about the potential hazards and health concerns of thousands of cosmetics and personal care products:

 Database processing for dual rating system.
 Both of Skin Deep's rating factors (hazards and data availability) are calculated from information drawn from the nearly 60 integrated toxicity, regulatory, and study availability databases.
 We divided these databases into 260 individual categories ranging from "known human carcinogen according to EPA" to "skin irritant identified by the Cosmetic Ingredient Review panel."
 We then mapped each of these categories into one of 205 "score categories" that are detailed in the table below.
 We ranked each score category according to a subjective assessment of its relative importance to public health or regulatory compliance, and then assigned a weight to each score category, also described in tables below.